Leaky Zero Forcing on Induced Subgraphs of $d$-dimensional Grid Graphs with an Application to Hopi Rectangles: Introduction

 Although zero forcing can be studied purely from a graph-theoretic perspective, it is closely connected to linear algebra through its relationship with the maximum nullity of a graph.
 This connection was first established by the AIM (American Institute of Mathematics) Minimum Rank–Special Graphs Work Group \cite{AIMMINIMUMRANKWorkgroup}, who introduced zero forcing in the context of the minimum rank and maximum nullity.
 They showed that the zero forcing number provides a graph-theoretic upper bound on the maximum nullity, and since then, the topic of zero forcing has flourished into a rich area of research in its own right.

 Zero forcing can also be viewed as a model for the spread of information in a network, and results in this area have found applications in contexts such as quantum control \cite{QuantumControl} and search algorithms \cite{SearchTrees}.
 In such applications, one may be concerned with the presence of faulty vertices that obstruct propagation.
-Therefore, the notion of a ``leaked'' or ``faulty'' vertex was introduced in \cite{KenterOGpaper}, leading to a variation of zero forcing known as \emph{leaky zero forcing} (or simply \emph{leaky forcing}) which follows the same color change rule as zero forcing with the added notion of vertices losing their ability to force.
-The main question in this setting is: what is the minimum number of vertices required to force the graph despite the presence of $\ell$ leaked vertices?
-This minimum is called the \emph{$\ell$–leaky forcing number} of a graph $G$, denoted $Z_{(\ell)}(G)$.
-This concept of leaky forcing has attracted much recent attention, where the leaky forcing number has been explored for both structural results and for particular graph families. (\cite{KenterOGpaper,Reslience,GeneralLeaky,herrman2024leakyforcingresiliencecartesian,QdLeaky} and related variations studied in \cite{elias2024leakypositivesemidefiniteforcing}).
+Therefore, the notion of a ``leaked'' or ``faulty'' vertex was introduced in \cite{KenterOGpaper}, leading to a variation of zero forcing known as \emph{leaky zero forcing} (or simply \emph{leaky forcing}) which follows the same color change rule as zero forcing, except that leaked vertices are not allowed to perform forces.
+The main question in this setting is: what is the minimum number of vertices required to force the graph despite the presence of $\ell$ leaked vertices, regardless of where those leaks occur?
+The minimum number needed is called the \emph{$\ell$-leaky forcing number} of a graph $G$, and is denoted $Z_{(\ell)}(G)$.
+As in standard zero forcing, \textit{forts} are key objects of interest.
+A \emph{fort} is a subset of vertices whose complement cannot force into it under the standard color change rule.
+In the leaky setting, understanding the structure of the analogous leaky forts is an essential tool for determining $Z_{(\ell)}(G)$.
+This concept of leaky forcing has attracted much recent attention; see, for instance, \cite{KenterOGpaper,Reslience,GeneralLeaky,herrman2024leakyforcingresiliencecartesian,QdLeaky}, as well as related variations in \cite{elias2024leakypositivesemidefiniteforcing}.